JacobCrabill/zigdown/README.md

 building and installing each language into a location in your `$LD_LIBRARY_PATH` environment variable.

+### Built-In Parsers

+Zigdown comes with a number of TreeSitter parsers and highlight queries built-in:

+- bash
+- C
+- C++
+- JSON
+- Python
+- Rust
+- Zig

+The parsers are downloaded from Github and the relevant source files are added to the build, and the queries are stored at `data/queries/`, which contain some fixes and improvements to the original highlighting queries.

-### Using Zigdown
+### Installing Parsers Using Zigdown

-The Zigdown cli tool can do this for you; for example, to download, build, and install the C and C++ parsers and their highlight queries:
+The Zigdown cli tool can also download and install parsers for you.
+For example, to download, build, and install the C and C++ parsers and their highlight queries:

 ```bash
 zigdown -p c,cpp # Assumes both exist at github.com/tree-sitter on the 'master' branch